-The report is posted in the ICES library, accessible from the ASC website, and used for reporting to the Science Committee and the Council.
+The report is posted on ICES website and used for reporting to the Science Committee and the Council.
 Theme session reports should be submitted within two weeks of the ASC ending.

 Network sessions

 Purpose

 Network sessions aim to introduce, discuss, and get feedback on science, data, and advisory topics of relevance to ICES, and to engage existing or potential partner organizations internationally.
 As such, they may have more eclectic formats than the theme sessions and provide flexibility for engaging a large proportion of those people joining the sessions.